 Musculoskeletal conditions can be troubling.
-They limit the range of movement, impede the ability to get around, and degrade the quality of life.
-Hydrotherapy can be useful for some of these conditions, using the properties of the water to promote healing and recovery.
+They limit range of movement, impede the ability to get around, and degrade quality of life.
+Hydrotherapy is beneficial for musculoskeletal injuries as it utilises the properties of the water to promote healing and recovery.

 The primary goal of hydrotherapy when dealing with musculoskeletal injuries is accelerating the recovery and restoration process.
 Accomplishing this overall strategy involves meeting smaller goals such as decreasing symptoms of pain and improving strength, confidence, and flexibility.